Growing Hardy Kiwi in Norway (Zone 7)

 - northern kiwi

 I have bought some seeds and managed to get a few plants (I estimate around 20%) to sprout, but those that managed to live seem to be a very slow growers.
 After around 4 months the plants are not taller than the width of my hand.

 My wife discovered hardy kiwis in our local grocery store.
 We have never seen them before, which isn’t strange as they are best to be eaten as soon as they are ripe, unlike the fuzzy kiwifruit (Actinidia deliciosa).

 The hardy kiwis my wife found really showed they were a bit overripe, but they were quite good to eat and I took seeds from 2 of the small hairless fruits.

 I washed and rubbed the seeds so they would be as clean as possible to prevent any fungus or rot when I put them in some soil.
-I estimate I got almost 50% success rate from the these seeds and they had the most incredible growth.
+I estimate I got an almost 50% success rate from these seeds and they had the most incredible growth.

 I had to prune them back time after time so they would not take over the whole of our rooms.